-- Make a high-quality CD recording, supported by original liner notes, of at least 40 minutes duration, with performance content directly relevant to their research topic. - Produce a written thesis of between 20,000 and 40,000 words total, excluding appendices, on their research topic. - iii.
-Present a full-length (c.90 mins. duration) public performance on their principal instrument (including voice), supported by original programme notes, focussing on repertoire directly relevant to their research topic.
+- Make a high-quality CD recording, supported by original liner notes, of at least 40 minutes duration, with performance content directly relevant to his or her research topic. - Produce a written thesis of between 20,000 and 40,000 words total, excluding appendices, on his or her research topic. - iii.
+Present a full-length (c.90 mins. duration) public performance on his or her principal instrument (including voice), supported by original programme notes, focussing on repertoire directly relevant to their research topic.
 Requirements (i), (ii) and (iii) listed above for Part Three will form the basis for the examination of the degree as described below. - (c) To be awarded the degree of DMA in Composition candidates must achieve all of the following: